canyie/Riru-MomoHider/README.md

 # Riru - MomoHider (aka IsolatedMagiskHider)
+## Deprecation Notice
+Hi, today is 2022/2/1, happy Chinese new year!

+One year ago, I made this project because my bank app detected the device is rooted and reject to run.
+Initially I just want to help others so I made this public.
+But in the past year, things are not going the way I want -- someone just downloads my module, changes the author and claim it's their work; more seriously, my module with unknown changes was built into a cheat program.
+Finally my kindness ended up being a tool for outlaws.
+So, I chose to develop a new hide module "Shamiko" with other developers in the LSPosed team.
+The new module will only support Zygisk, and provides more functionality than MagiskHide.
+I believe the module will be the complete solution if you want to use MagiskHide on Magisk v24+!
+But, To keep things from getting out of hand again, the new module will NOT open source, and rejects any modification.

+We expect to officially release Shamiko on February 2nd.
+[Click here to download Shamiko.](https://lsposed.github.io/)

 ## Background
 Many applications now detect Magisk for security, Magisk provided "Magisk Hide" to hide the modified traces but not completely hidden, magisk still can be detected by [MagiskDetector](https://github.com/vvb2060/MagiskDetector).
 This module tries to make it more hidden.